 Michael Carroll was a garbage man in England when, at age 19, he won £9.7 million (about $14.4 million at the time) in the lottery in 2002.
 A mansion, drugs and gold jewelry ate up the money quickly.

 By 2012, Carroll was broke and living off unemployment checks.
-Now he works on an assembly line in a cookie factory, making £204 (about $300) per week.
+Now he works in a slaughterhouse, making £400 (about $511) per week.